 Northwestern Mutual is the runner-up for best overall life insurance company because of all the benefits, payable dividends, and large variety of plans they offer, including the innovative blended policy.
 A consistently high-ranking insurer, they have an excellent reputation for providing the options and financial planning services to help you meet your goals, no matter what your budget or age.

-Northwestern Mutual offers over 17 different life insurance plans, including convertible term, level and renewable term, whole life, and many universal life options.
+Northwestern Mutual offers several life insurance plans, including convertible term, level and renewable term, whole life, and many universal life options.
 Besides individual life products that only insure one life, the company also has survivorship life policies.
 They are the only life insurance company we found that offers a combined policy, incorporating both term and whole life.
 They are also the only insurer that offers the possibility to collect dividends on eligible term life policies, which is highly unusual.

 Life insurance coverage through Northwestern Mutual is available for purchase from birth to age 80.
 You can expect that you will have to go through some form of underwriting, depending on your age and the plan you are applying for.